giovanni-toledo/ELK-stack/Ansible/playbooks/README.md

 - downloads filebeat 7.4.0
 - installs filebeat 7.4.0 with dpkg
 - drops in the configuration file [configs/filebeat-cgf.yml](../configs/filebeat-cfg.yml)
-    **this line may need to be edited to match the actual location of the configuration file template on the ansible control node**
-    `src: ../configs/filebeat-cfg.yml`
 - enables the filebeat system module
 - sets up filebeat
 - starts the filebeat service and enables it on boot